xavier-1-tech/Guessing-Game-VS-Code/README.md

 # Guessing-Game-VS-Code

-A simple Number Guessing Game web application which provides the following functionality:
+A simple Number Guessing Game web application which provides that will be deployed to AWS Elastic Beanstalk using jenkins.
+It will have the following functionality:
 - The Computer randomly selects a number between 1 and 10
 - The player can input a number between 1 and 10 as a guess
 - The game allows for 3 attempts before game over